detach8/multi-camera-unity-render-streaming/README.md

-# Multi-independent Render Streaming in Unity
+# Multi-camera Unity Render Streaming

 This project demonstrates Unity Render Streaming with multiple independent streams, i.e. each with its own camera and input.
 This is mostly done by implementing a [custom Signaling Handler](Assets/MultiCameraSignalingHandler.cs).